aztfmod/landingzone_aks/examples/aks/101-single-cluster/README.md

 # CAF landing zones for Terraform - AKS Single Cluster example

-Deploys a Single AKS cluster in a virtual network.
+Deploys a Single AKS cluster in a virtual network, with one node pool.

 AKS landing zone operates at **level 3**.